Strength

 Leg press/body weight ratio

 Your leg strength/body weight ratio indicates how easily you can get and keep your body moving at high speeds.
 This ratio is important to speed improvements in short distances.
-A good ratio is 2.5:1 or a leg press score two and half times your body weight.
-If it is less than 2.5 then you should consider modifying the programme to develop leg strength.
+A good ratio is 2.5:1 or a leg press score two and a half times your body weight.
+If it is less than 2.5, then you should consider modifying the programme to develop leg strength.

 Leg strength test

 The squat is considered the most functional leg strength test in predicting sprinting and jumping ability.
-Good 1RM (one rep max) scores are :
+Good 1RM (one rep max) scores are:

 • Male athletes 2 x "Body Weight"